jj-wohlgemuth/my-home-iot/README.md

 The budget for this project was 34.28  Euros.
 With that I bought:
  * Three DHT22 sensors
- * Five AZDelivery ESP8266 Wifi Boards and USB programmers that also serve as power supplies
+ * Five AZDelivery ESP8266 WiFi Boards and USB programmers that also serve as power supplies

  With that I built three WiFi temperature and humidity sensors.
 The remaining two ESP8266s will one day be used for other IoT projects.
 I'm sure ESP32s do the trick as well but the ESP8266 is cheaper.
 In Addition you need
  * WiFi